1singhmanmeet/FileEx/README.md

 # FileEx
 It is a libarary for android that let you explore your device file system.
 It give you a easy access to files and directories. you can get direct intent for file to run it on your device that matches with file type.

+### NOTE: Earlier versions had some issues please use latest one.

 ## Usage
 To use in your project follow the steps given below: